 If you’ve never had a Skype interview before, then be aware that it can be quite different than a face-to-face interview.
 Your body language might not be as clear, and it’s possible that may be a slight delay which could affect your presentation.

 One way to see how you present yourself over camera like this is to practice with our service Interview Stream.
 If you’re a current student, you can use this service to record yourself answering sample interview questions, and so will be able to see how you come across through webcam in the same way that interviewers will see you over Skype.

 9. Get in touch with alumni

 Getting advice from alumni who’ve succeeded in gaining a job abroad is a great way to get a personal insight into how to do it.
-The Alumni Office offer a mentoring network between alumni and current students, so join this online to see if there are any alumni that have pursued similar career paths to yours.
+LinkedIn is a powerful way to connect with alumni both from your department but also the wider school.
+There are various options to filter your searches using the LinkedIn alumni search function.

 10. Talk to our careers consultants

 If you’re not sure where to start, then a discussion with a careers consultant might help you put your ideas together and make a plan of what you need to do to gain employment abroad.
 In addition to this, we can help you with applications, interviews, and any other career-related questions you might have about pursuing an international career.